tpatter1981/tpatter1981/README.md

 ### Hi there 👋
-My name is Tiffani Patterson and I am a self-taught software engineer.
+My name is Tiffani Patterson.
 I have been on this coding adventure for about 2 years now.
 My background is in HR and I fell into coding by accident.
 I was watching a video on YouTube and the creator mentioned that he was a software developer.
 That peaked my interest and I googled computer programming.
 I have been traveling down the coding rabbit hole since then.
 It has been a fun ride so far and I look forward to whatever this new skill will bring in the future.